Including Atmospheric Extinction in a Performance Evaluation of a Fixed Grid of Solar Panels: Astronomical Photometry

 \parindent = 9 mm

 Using {\sc iraf} or equivalent {\sc fortran} or {\sc python} code, one can solve simultaneously for the extinction term, color term, and zero point.
 (We are effectively fitting the best plane to a three dimensional set of data.)
-If the color term is known, then one can take the difference of the color-corrected instrumental $v$ magnitudes and Landolt's standardized values and plot these magnitude differences vs. the air mass values to obtain the extinction term and the photometric zero point.
+If the color term is known robustly, then one can take the difference of the color-corrected instrumental $v$ magnitudes and Landolt's standardized values and plot these magnitude differences vs. the air mass values to obtain the extinction term and the photometric zero point.

 Fig. \ref{fig:nov26} shows an example of determining the atmospheric $V$-band extinction coefficient, using data taken by us with the 0.9-m telescope at Cerro Tololo Inter-American Observatory (CTIO) on 26 November 2005 (UT).
-The magnitude differences get fainter (i.e. become more positive) as we observe stars lower in the sky (i.e. at higher air mass).
+We plot the color-corrected instrumental magnitudes ($v + CT_v (b-v)$) minus the catalogue magnitudes ($V$) vs. the air mass values.
+The slope gives the $V$-band extinction coefficient $k_v$.

 If the sky is clear and has stable transparency, one can convert all of the raw measurements taken on a given night to standardized, publishable values, with random errors of $\pm$ 0.02 magnitudes or better (roughly 2 percent).
 In Fig. \ref{fig:nov26} we find a $V$-band extinction coefficient of 0.164 $\pm$ 0.005 mag/airmass and a root-mean-square (RMS) residual of $\pm$ 0.013 mag, after eliminating one 5-$\sigma$ outlier from the regression.
 This may be compared to the median $V$-band extinction of 0.154 mag/airmass from 29 nights of observations by us at CTIO and Las Campanas Observatory (LCO) from 21 April 2001 through 21 December 2012.
-In our experience, under clear sky conditions the extinction values in a particular photometric band at a particular site vary from night to night at least $\pm$50 percent compared to the mean or median value.
+In our experience, under clear sky conditions the extinction values in a particular photometric band at a particular site can vary from night to night at least $\pm$50 percent compared to the mean or median value.